PiSCSI/piscsi/python/README.md

-# RaSCSI Reloaded Python Apps
+# PiSCSI Python Apps

-This directory contains Python-based clients for RaSCSI Reloaded as well as common packages that are shared among the clients.
+This directory contains Python-based clients for PiSCSI as well as common packages that are shared among the clients.

 The following paragraphs in this README contain instructions that are shared